CSESoc-CompClub/2025-Winter-Handbook/src/2_day_2_bots/2_1_setting_up.md

 If you have a Discord account already, you can skip this section.

-To make a Discord account,
+To make a Discord account, go to the [registration page](https://discord.com/register), and fill out your details.

 > [!WARNING] To use Discord you need to be 13+
 > Discord's Terms of Service requires that its users be over the age of 13 in most countries.
 > If you are making your own account, you should be careful about what age you give Discord.
 > Ask a mentor to borrow a Discord account we've made already, if you need one.

 ## Registering a Bot application

-To make a discord bot, you will first need to make a discord account for your discord bot, which can be done [here](https://discord.com/register) if you don't have one already.
-You can then access discord via the web version, or download the app onto your device.
+Once you have an account, you will need to

 ## Create a Discord server